 Videos

-What is Dyslexia?
+What is Dyslexia

 Dyslexia affects up to 1 in 5 people, but the experience of dyslexia isn't always the same.
 This difficulty in processing language exists along a spectrum - one that doesn't necessarily fit with labels like "normal" and "defective."
 Kelli Sandman-Hurley urges us to think again about dyslexic brain function and to celebrate the neurodiversity of the human brain.

-by Sarah Asome and Code Read Dyslexia Network.
+By Sarah Asome and Code Read Dyslexia Network.

-How the Brain Learns to Read
+How the brain learns to read

 Cognitive psychology and neuroscience have begun to dissect the neuronal mechanisms of literacy using brain-imaging techniques.
 During reading acquisition, our brain circuitry recycles several of its pre-existing visual and auditory areas in order to reorient them to the processing of letters and phonemes.
 The nature of this "neuronal recycling" process helps explain many of the children's difficulties in learning to read.
 Our growing understanding of the child's brain has important consequences for how education should be optimally organised.

-What are the 44 sounds of Australian English?
+What are the 44 sounds of Australian English

 By Spelfabet